kevinobee/Sitecore.Ship/README.md

 .\build.cmd RunSmokeTests
 ```

-A series of curl commands fire off HTTP requests to the Sitecore.Ship service routes and the results are printed out to the console.
+A series of HTTP requests are sent to the Sitecore.Ship service routes and the results are printed out to the console.
 Each of these commands should execute successfully before you send a pull request back to the main project.

 ### Developer Tooling

 * [POSTMAN](http://www.getpostman.com/) is a powerful HTTP client that runs as a Chrome browser extension and greatly helps with testing test REST web services.

-* [cUrl Documentation](http://curl.haxx.se/docs/httpscripting.html) - see section 4.3 File Upload POST